Contents

 Scales

-Snakes have scales covering their body, which serve to protect them from harm and regulate their body temperature.
+Snakes have scales covering their bodies, which protect them from harm and help regulate their body temperature.

 Forked tongue